Foot Pain: 14 Causes & How to Relieve

 You can also overload your feet following very long walks, intense exercise or standing for prolonged periods.

-What to do: Soak your feet in cold water, apply ice to the feet for 15 minutes and massage the feet to relieve pain.
+How to relieve: Soak your feet in cold water, apply ice to the feet for 15 minutes and massage the feet to relieve pain.
 It is important to wear comfortable footwear and to avoid standing for prolonged periods.
 Maintaining and ideal weight and resting when appropriate are also advised to prevent pain in the future.

 2. Pregnancy